spcourse/wikipedia/20 scraping/contents.md

 ### Downloading Webpages

 First, you need to download the relevant webpage using the `requests` package.
-Below is a function to get you started:
+Below are some functions to get you started:

     from requests import get, RequestException
     from contextlib import closing